 Other tests might include:

 This kind of tinnitus is often the first clue that you have something else going on that needs to be treated.
 Your treatment plan will depend on what’s causing your tinnitus.
-You may need medication or surgery repair a blood vessel.
+You may need medication or surgery to repair a blood vessel.
 Once the condition that caused it is treated, the sound should stop.

 If you’re still hearing the noise or your doctor can’t find a cause, you can try: